Adzamanz/Adzamanz/README.md

 👯 I've always had a passion for coding and problem solving in a collaborative environment.

-✨ I'm currently advancing my skills with AWS, and becoming more familiar with Nginx.
+✨ I'm currently advancing my skills with AWS, and becoming more familiar with Nginx as well as gunicorn.

 _____________________________________________________________________